fastai/fast_template/_notebooks/README.md

-# Automatically Convert Jupyter Notebooks To Blog Posts
+# Auto-convert Jupyter Notebooks To Posts

 [`fast_template`](https://www.fast.ai/2020/01/16/fast_template/) will **automatically convert [Jupyter](https://jupyter.org/) Notebooks saved into this directory as blog posts!**.
 In addition to automatic conversion, there are some additional benefits that `fast_template` provides: